boecker-lab/docs.sirius.github.io/docs/_pages/cli.md

 sirius --help
 ```

+***

-You can always use the `--help` option to get a documentation about the available
+**NOTE: It is usually a good idea to use the `--help` option to get an overview and
-commands and options.
+documentation about the available commands and options.
+This will guarantee that you will get the description
+of commands that directly matches your SIRIUS version.**

+In the following, the most important commands and options are described shortly.

+***

 Since version 4.4.0 the SIRIUS commandline program is designed as a
 toolbox that provides different tools (subcommands) for metabolite
 identification.
-This tools can be concatenated to *toolchains* to
+These tools can be concatenated to *toolchains* to
 compute multiple analysis steps at once.
 We distinguish subcommands of
 the following categories: